-STEP OUTCOME Complete B.S. in FCS: Dietetics Option, which includes B.S. in FCS: Dietetics Option and the required DPD coursework and enables you to begin DPD Verification Statement an IP Apply for IP through the DICAS portal Potential match with an IP Complete IP, either as a part of a graduate degree DI Verification Statement and program or not.
+STEP OUTCOME Complete B.S. in FCS: Dietetics Option (BSND in Fall BS degree and 2019), which includes the required DPD coursework and DPD Verification Statement enables you to begin an IP Apply for IP through the DICAS portal Potential match with an IP Complete IP, either as a part of a graduate degree DI Verification Statement and program or not.
 MAYBE a graduate degree Register and study for the RDN exam.
 Take and PASS the RDN Certification by the national RDN exam.
 Commission on Dietetic Registration